Tanner253/gallery-of-horns/README.md

-Number and name of feature: #1 Display images
+- Number and name of feature: #1 Display images
-Estimate of time needed to complete: 30 minutes
+- Estimate of time needed to complete: 30 minutes
-Start time: 1:15
+- Start time: 1:15
-Finish time: 1:23
+- Finish time: 1:23
-Actual time needed to complete: 10 mins
+- Actual time needed to complete: 10 mins

-Number and name of feature: # 2 allow voting
+- Number and name of feature: # 2 allow voting
-Estimate of time needed to complete: 30 mins
+- Estimate of time needed to complete: 30 mins
-Start time: 1:35
+- Start time: 1:35
-Finish time: 1:45
+- Finish time: 1:45
-Actual time needed to complete: 15 mins
+- Actual time needed to complete: 15 mins

-Number and name of feature: Bootsrapify
+- Number and name of feature: Bootsrapify
-Estimate of time needed to complete: 1 hour
+- Estimate of time needed to complete: 1 hour
-Start time: 2:30
+- Start time: 2:30
-Finish time:
+- Finish time:3:45
-Actual time needed to complete:
+- Actual time needed to complete: 1:15